ObjectModules/deploy/Mapping.md

 Let go searching then.
 Try to put a keyword 'best food' on Google Search.
 You will find a huge result which is processed by Google from may be in million or billion pages to choose.
 So which one you gonna eat?

 ##isogram
 Having make a research on what people has do a similar with the concept, we found this on _[[isogram|https://en.wikipedia.org/wiki/Isogram]]_ which is a word that doesn't contain any repeating letters. isogram it self is a good sample of the word.
 You will not find any repeating on it.
+So all of them is unique.

-Luckily we found that Google has made a single function using this word, this function is used worldwide since many years on their JavaScript Snippet called [Advanced Configuration - Web Tracking (analytics.js)](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced).
+Luckily we found also that Google has made a single function using this word, this function is used worldwide since many years on their JavaScript Snippet called [Advanced Configuration - Web Tracking (analytics.js)](https://developers.google.com/analytics/devguides/collection/analyticsjs/advanced).

 The JavaScript tracking tag for Google's new Universal Analytics uses one letter variable names - i, s, o, g, r, a, m.